xwang2713/HPCC-Windows-Dependencie/platform_externals/README.md

 4. cmake --build . --config <TYPE>  or build directly from Visual Studio

 Currently there is no HPCC Platform Package build step as well as start/stop HPCC processes.
-The HPCC-Platform libraries are mainly used for building other HPCC product, for example ODBC Connector, etc.
+The HPCC-Platform libraries are mainly used for building other HPCC products.
+For example, the ODBC Connector, etc.

 ### LN Clienttools